wangziqi2013/wangziqi2013.github.io/_posts/2019-01-09- black-box-concurrent-data-structures-for-numa-architectures.markdown

 a different node (i.e. remote memory).
 If not designed properly, a NUMA-oblivious data structure may suffer from the worst case scenario where most memory requests have to be served by a remote memory, which easily tanks performance.

+In order for NUMA-aware data structures to perform well, communications across NUMA nodes must be minimized.
+NR solves the issue by replicating K instances of the same data structure on each node, where K is the number of processors.
+Logically speaking, these K copies all represent the current state of the data structure.
+They are maintained consistent using a shared log.
+Worker threads only perform updates and reads on their local instances.
+Update operations on one node are propagated to other nodes by adding an entry to the log describing the change that has to be made.